Your New Jersey DUI and DWI Attorneys

 Myth: You’re Obligated To Answer All of the Police’s Questions

-There are some details you’re required to give police officers, such as your name, proof of insurance and driver’s license number.
+There are some details you’re required to give police officers, such as your name, proof of insurance, and driver’s license number.
 Not cooperating, or lying to police officers, can result in serious charges.

 That said, you’re not obligated to answer all of the questions officers ask.
 You don’t have to sign any statements or provide other information about the time leading up to the arrest.
 Instead, you should contact our team at Rispoli & Borneo, P.C., right away.
-Follow the advice of your attorney for what to say and not say.
+Follow the advice of your attorney regarding what to say and not say.

 Should I Answer Any Questions?